FredZHENG/SwiftkeyProject/SwiftKeyppt.md

    0.08    0.00    0.08
 ```
 Since the model does not need to evaluate every model, it takes very little time to give a prediction.

+Because of this speed, this app can perform **real time prediction**.

 Accuracy & size